-1. Craft a Message to Deliver to Your Target Audience Where They Are
+1. Craft a Direct Message to Your Ideal Client

-To start, it’s critical to understand who your target audience is and how to craft an overall message that will reach them.
+To start, it’s important to understand who your target audience is and how to craft an overall message that will reach them.

 Let’s chop it up into 3 steps: